 Microsoft has officially unveiled the name and appearance of its next-generation console, now known as the Xbox Series X. It certainly isn’t the name we expected, and the appearance also abandons all the conventions we’ve come to expect from the brand in the past two decades.
 It’s really something, and now we finally know more about it.

 Trusted Reviews has compiled everything you need to know about Xbox Series X including all the latest news, specs, release date, games and more.
 The next chapter in the console war is drawing closer than ever, and we can’t wait.

-Related: Best Xbox 2 Games
+Related: Best Xbox Series X Games

-Xbox 2 – What is Project Scarlett?
+Xbox Series X – What is it?

 Microsoft confirmed its upcoming next-gen console will release for Holiday 2020.
 That means it will arrive just in time for Christmas next year, which is just what we expected.
 We won’t be surprised if it’s competing against the PS5, either.

 There’s no specific release date just yet, but Xbox did reveal that 343 Industries’ Halo Infinite will be a launch title, which will no doubt whet the appetite of Master Chief fans, set to be the final chapter in The Reclaimer Trilogy.

 Xbox Series X Specs and Features – How powerful is it?

 Judging from all the details that were dropped for the Xbox Series X, this looks to be a seriously powerful console.
 Xbox claims the new hardware is 4x more powerful than the current Xbox One X, which is frankly absurd considering that console is already capable of running select games in 4K.
 With the AMD Zen 2 CPU and AMD Navi GPU running the show.
 AMD Navi has only recently been revealed, and is yet to be properly introduced to the public to experiment with, whether through dedicated consoles or graphics cards.